 Researchers also suspect that SARS-CoV-2 may cause heart tissue damage because of its distinct spike protein that can directly attach to and enter cardiac cells by binding with the heart’s angiotensin-converting enzyme 2 (ACE2) receptors.

 Whether immune system-related or a result of SARS-CoV-2 directly attaching to receptors in the heart,

 Scientists examining the hearts of people who died of COVID-19 early in the pandemic found evidence of blood clotting issues (microvascular thrombosis) and heart cell death (necrosis).
-Areas of muscle cell death occurred in 35% of the 40 hearts examined.
-The scientists also found blood clots in the capillaries, or small blood vessels, in the heart tissue.
+Areas of muscle cell death occurred in

 Because of the lack of large-scale studies, it is necessary to carry out further investigation to fully uncover the mechanisms behind the impact of SARS-CoV-2 on the heart.